MirkMart/Lab_CompGeno/2025/02_KmerBased_GenomeSurvey/FASTQ.md

 * frame - One of '0', '1' or '2'.
 '0' indicates that the first base of the feature is the first base of a codon, '1' that the second base is the first base of a codon, and so on..
 * attribute - A semicolon-separated list of tag-value pairs, providing additional information about each feature.

-For more informations see [here](https://www.ensembl.org/info/website/upload/gff.html).
+For more informations see here [GFF/GTF File Format - Definition and supported options](https://www.ensembl.org/info/website/upload/gff.html).

 ### BED